 Harvesting brussel sprouts

-The harvest begins after frost.
+Fall harvest or winter harvest sprouts.
+Yet wait until the plants have been hit by at least one frost.
 Why?
 It’s simple; frost improves flavour by sweetening the sprouts.
 By harvest time the individual sprouts should be firm and round.
 There are two ways to harvest: 1) By picking individual sprouts as the mature from the bottom up or 2) By cutting the entire stalk once all the sprouts have filled out.

 - Harvesting individual sprouts – If you’re not harvesting the entire plant, begin by picking the most mature sprouts at the bottom of the stalk.
 The top sprouts will continue to grow.
 Breaking off or clipping the leaf just below each sprout makes it easier to harvest.
-To remove the sprout, twist and pull.
+To harvest brussels sprouts, twist and pull.
 It should break off easily.
 You can also slice them off with a knife, just watch your fingers.

 - Harvesting the entire stalk – Once most of the sprouts on the stalk have reached a uniform size, you can cut the entire stem.
 Because the stalks can be hard to cut with hand pruners, I use my loppers.
 They make quick work of cutting down the thick stalks.
 Whole stalks can be stored in a plastic bag in the refrigerator or in a root cellar for several weeks.